The Virgin Suicides (film): Casting

 Kathleen Turner was the first actor to sign on to the project, playing the Lisbon girls' oppressive mother; Turner had known Coppola after they appeared together in Peggy Sue Got Married (1986).
 James Woods was cast opposite Turner as the passive father.
 Woods was given the script by Coppola's father, Francis, and was so impressed by the script and the character's "dark humor" that he agreed to play the role.
 For the part of Lux, Coppola auditioned numerous actresses but had a "gut choice" of Kirsten Dunst, who was sixteen years old at the time of her casting.
 Reflecting on the role, Dunst said, "I was nervous.
 It was my first role that was more of a 'sexy' thing.
 I was also unsure about how large the role was gonna be, because a lot of it was without dialogue.
 When I met Sofia, I immediately knew that she would handle it in a delicate way... [she] really brought out the luminous aspect of the girls; she made them like ethereal angels, almost like they weren't really there."

 Filming

-The Virgin Suicides was filmed in the summer of 1998 in Toronto, Ontario, standing in for suburban Detroit, Michigan, on a reported budget of $6 million.
+The Virgin Suicides was filmed in the summer of 1998 in Toronto standing in for suburban Detroit, on a reported budget of $6 million.
 The shoot lasted roughly one month.

 Coppola was inspired by photographer Takashi Homma's photos of suburban Japan when choosing the filming locations; "I have always been struck by the beauty of banal details," she said, "and that is what suburban style is all about."
 The film's occasional use of stills and collages was intended to evoke the "fantasia" of adolescence.
 Cinematographer Edward Lachman shot the film.
 Coppola's brother, Roman Coppola, was the second-unit director on the film.
-The film was also visually inspired by Peter Weir’s 1975 film Picnic at Hanging Rock.
+The film was also visually inspired by Peter Weir's 1975 film Picnic at Hanging Rock.